 Roadblocks & Access Paths to Higher Education for Undocumented Students

-Under the best circumstances, applying for, enrolling in, and funding all things college-related can be taxing.
+Under the best circumstances, applying for, enrolling in, and funding college needs can be taxing.
 For undocumented students, even more hurdles and stressors exist.
 In the following section, we highlight some of the roadblocks that undocumented learners encounter and offer solutions and resources.
 Keep reading to learn more.

 Roadblock: Lack of Support from High Schools